APEXatASU/APEXatASU.github.io/index.md

 ## News
 Stay up to date with our latest developments.
+- **03/2025 – Fabrication Kickoff**: Started machining our first turbopump prototype in the ASU workshop.
+[See Details](/news/2025-03-fabrication-kickoff)
 - **02/2025 – ANSYS Workshop with SDR Leadership**: We met with SDR leadership to cover how we can utilize ANSYS to aid pump design.
 [See Details](/news/2025-02-ansys-workshop)
 - **01/2025 – Turbopump Design Started**: Our team began development of the CAD design for our kerosene/LOX turbopump.
 [See Details](/news/2025-01-turbopump-design-started)
 [View All News](/news)